kubeflow/katib/ROADMAP.md

 # Katib 2019 Roadmap

 This document provides a high level view of where Katib will grow in 2019.
-These objectives are based off Katib's Critical User Journey (CUJ), which can be found [here](https://bit.ly/2QNKMwt).
+These objectives are based on Katib's Critical User Journey (CUJ), which can be found [here](https://bit.ly/2QNKMwt).

 The original Katib design document can be found [here](https://docs.google.com/document/d/1ZEKhou4z1utFTOgjzhSsnvysJFNEJmygllgDCBnYvm8/edit#heading=h.7fzqir88ovr).